 Jeff Bezos went to space on Tuesday onboard his spacecraft, New Shepard.
-Also aboard were Mark Bezos, his brother, Wally Funk, a veteran astronaut, and Oliver Daemen, a young Swiss student.
+Also aboard were Mark Bezos, his brother, Wally Funk, a veteran astronaut, and Oliver Daemen, a young Dutch student.
 Bezos and fellow billionaires: Richard Branson and Elon Musk, are championing a new age of space tourism.

 New Shepard departed at 9:12 AM EDT from a launch site in Van Horn, Texas.
 A video of the flight shows Jeff Bezos and his crew floating in the capsule.
 They spent 4 minutes in outer space.
 And the whole journey lasted a little over 10 minutes.
 “My expectations were high and they were dramatically exceeded,” Bezos said in a post-flight interview.

 Space tourism is uncharted territory, but it appears to have great potential.
 So it’s no surprise that acclaimed investors like Bezos will take a gamble on it.
 But what’s the take of other billionaires on the newfound industry?
 Let’s find out.